 Reducing methane, soot in the atmosphere could curb climate change

-Most global warming stories talk about carbon dioxide, the colorless gas that accumulates in the atmosphere and insulates the planet like a giant, invisible blanket.
+Most global warming stories talk about carbon dioxide.
+That colorless gas accumulates in the atmosphere.
+There, it insulates the planet like a giant, invisible blanket.
 But carbon dioxide isn’t the only greenhouse gas.
-Another, called methane, also traps heats in Earth's atmosphere (one definition of the greenhouse effect) — more than 20 times as much as the same amount of carbon dioxide.
+Another, called methane, also traps heats in Earth's atmosphere (one definition of the greenhouse effect).
+And it insulates more than 20 times as well as the same amount of carbon dioxide.
 But unlike carbon dioxide, which can hover for hundreds of years, methane stays in the air for only about 12 years.

 So reducing methane might be an easy way to start tackling a big problem.

-In a new study, scientists say that bringing down methane emissions may be a quick, relatively simple way to slow down the temperature increase caused by global warming.
+In a new study, scientists say that bringing down methane emissions may be a quick, relatively simple way to slow down global warming.
 The scientists also report that making small efforts to reduce soot — the black carbon particles spewed from fires into the air — can help.
-If people were to lessen the amounts of methane and soot that end up in the atmosphere, we could knock almost a full Fahrenheit degree (half a degree Celsius) off the amount of warming predicted to happen by 2050.
+If people were to lessen the amounts of methane and soot that end up in the atmosphere, people could knock almost a full degree Fahrenheit (half a degree Celsius) off of the warming predicted to occur by 2050.

 The scientists report that reducing methane and soot would have another benefit: keeping people alive.